Thabit and Williams Numbers Base $b$ as a Sum or Difference of Two $g$-Repdigits: Introduction

 and

 \end{theorem}

 The outline of the paper is as follows.
 We begin by presenting some preliminary lemmas and results that will be used throughout the paper.
-Additionally, we provide a complete solution in the case $g = 2$, as it is straightforward.
+Additionally, we provide a complete solution of equations \eqref{eq:first_sum} and \eqref{eq:second_diff} in the case $g = 2$, as it is straightforward.

 In Section 3, we examine equations involving the sum of two $g$-repdigits by deriving several inequalities between the parameters $l$, $m$, and $n$.
 We then analyze two linear forms in logarithms to obtain upper bounds for the same indices in terms of $b$ and $g$.
-Since there exist infinitely many solutions for certain values of $b$ and $g$ to equation \eqref{eq:first_sum}, the proof of Lemma \ref{lemma:lambda_2_neq_0} requires the analysis of several subcases and the use of multiple distinct techniques.
+Since there exist infinitely many solutions for certain values of $b$ and $g$ to equations \eqref{eq:first_sum}, the proof of Lemma \ref{lemma:lambda_2_neq_0} requires the analysis of several subcases and the use of multiple distinct techniques.
 In particular, it involves solving an additional Diophantine equation and developing tailored arguments to identify all possible solutions.
 This makes the proof significantly more intricate compared to similar results.
 In contrast, in Section 4, where we study the difference of two $g$-repdigits, more direct arguments suffice to prove an analogous result.

 To fully resolve certain equations, we describe all possible solutions in the decimal case $g = 10$, and for $2 \leq b \leq 12$, in Subsections~3.1 and~4.1.
 Note that the approach is based on the reduction method by Bravo, Gómez, and Luca \cite{BGF} using some auxiliary tools from \cite{Dujella_book}.